 I would have loved to have been able to ask him about this, but I know he's not going to answer it.

-He's not going to throw gasoline on the fire that's already burning, especially when he appears to be winning it with uh the apparent likelihood that the Democrats aren't going to have enough votes to stop a cloture vote, uh meaning they're not going to be able to muster 60 uh votes against him.
+He's not going to throw gasoline on the fire that's already burning, especially when he appears to be winning it with the apparent likelihood that the Democrats aren't going to have enough votes to stop a cloture vote, meaning they're not going to be able to muster 60 votes against him.

-Uh but it's still going to be close.
+But it's still going to be close.

-Look what they And Chafee said, I it's not about Bolton.
+And Chaffee said, it's not about Bolton.

 He actually said this.